HappieEE123/Project_310/README.md

 - Using MySQL the data is seperated into a class for each table which contain's users data as objects this is located in the Backend folder in the file models.py
 - Using Fast api the api functions for the application are located in the main.py file of the backend folder
-- Using a Ionic + React framework the frontend code for the home feed is located in /Front_End/src/pages/Home.tsx
+- Using a Ionic + React framework the frontend code for the home feed is located in /Front_End/src/pages/Home.tsx.

 ## Tech Stack
 - Front End: Ionic + React
-- Backend: Python Fast API, Node.js for crash detector, bash for logging
+- Backend: Python Fast API, Node.js for crash detector, bash for logging.
-- Database: MySQL
+- Database: MySQL.